 Pumpkin chocolate chip banana bread is moist, delicious… and orange!
-Our recipe uses ingredients such as ripe bananas, pumpkin puree and chocolate chips.
+My recipe uses ingredients such as ripe bananas, pumpkin puree and chocolate chips.
 This pumpkin banana bread makes a wonderful dessert.
-We also like to use our pumpkin banana bread recipe in order to make easy fall & autumn desserts (i.e. Thanksgiving desserts or Halloween desserts).
+I also like to use my pumpkin banana bread recipe in order to make easy fall desserts (e.g. Thanksgiving or Halloween desserts).

 Key Ingredients – Bananas, Pumpkin Puree & Chocolate Chips